dreampulse/modelizer/README.md

 });
 ```

-Then you can use nesed objects as you would expect:
+Then you can use nested objects as you would expect:

 ```javascript
 > obj = EmployeesModel.create();  // create Employee object